-The three best proposals will receive a $12,500 research award that will provide support throughout the academic year and summer.
+The five best proposals will receive a $12,500 research award that will provide support throughout the academic year and summer.
 Funding can be used to support summer student stipends, research supplies, and travel.

 Proposals should be no more than two pages in length (12-point font, single-spaced) and must include:

 - Budget (attached to the two page proposal)

 - CV or bio of mentor (attached to the two page proposal)

 - Letter of support from mentor (attached to the two page proposal)

 - Acknowledge logistical hurdles.
 You do not have to provide every detail in your proposal; however, if your proposal involves activities such as collecting patient surveys, your proposal should show that you have a preliminary plan for how you will get access to patients, etc.

 - Special attention will be given to bold and creative approaches to cancer research.
 Unrealistic projects, however, will be at a disadvantage.

 - Remember the size of the award.
 While a detailed budget is not a requirement, do not propose more than you can accomplish.
 An innovative and well-designed project that would cost $100,000 will likely not be competitive.

 - Choose your mentor carefully.
 Mentors do not need to be members of the Notre Dame faculty; however, they should have expertise relevant to the research proposed.